umer066/django_rest_framework/README.md

                         requests
                         django-cors-headers

         -- Open new terminal in vs code make sure your are using the right directory of the folder, now follow these commands in vs code terminal.
           -> Commands ;
-              >> python --version       (if show installed version, then go to next step otherwise install python)
+              >> python --version(if show installed version, then go to next step otherwise install python).

-              >> python -m venv myenv (use this cmd to create venv)
+              >> python -m venv myenv (use this cmd to create venv).
-              >> pip freeze (to list the latest versions of  pips)
+              >> pip freeze (to list the latest versions of  pips).
-              >> pip install -r requirements.txt (to install required pips)
+              >> pip install -r requirements.txt (to install required pips).

 -- There are step-by-step instructions to create APIs with Django_rest_framework (drf).

 Step # 01:( Installing Django framework ) :-

         Python provide Django framework for web development.
 Use following commands to install and create the django framework.

         >> pip install django
         >> django-admin --version